AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

 ---
 jcr-language: en_us
-title: Integrate Captivate Prime with AEM
+title: Integrate Adobe Learning Manager with AEM
+description: Learn to integrate Adobe Learning Manager with Adobe Experience Manager (AEM)
 contentowner: saghosh
 ---

-# Integrate Captivate Prime with AEM
+# Integrate Learning Manager with AEM

 Captivate Prime Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.